splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

      - AWS AP Tokyo (ap-northeast-1)
      -

-Unified Identity is not supported in GovCloud regions.
+.. note:: Unified Identity is not supported in GovCloud regions.

 .. _unified-identity-benefits: